-- 34. It is a statutory duty for the Council to determine and keep under review the affordable borrowing limits.
-The Council's approved Treasury and Prudential Indicators (affordable limits) were approved by the Executive at its meeting on 2 March 2015. - 35.
-Performance for the first half of the year is shown in Appendix C and the purpose of each indicator is explained in more detail in Appendix D. During the financial year to date the Council has operated within the treasury limits and the Prudential Indicators.
+- 26. It is a statutory duty for the Council to determine and keep under review the affordable borrowing limits.
+The Council's approved Treasury and Prudential Indicators (affordable limits) were approved by the Executive at its meeting on 2 March 2015. - 27.
+Performance for the first half of the year is shown in Appendix B and the purpose of each indicator is explained in more detailed in Appendix C. During the financial year to date the Council has operated within the treasury and prudential indicators.